Italian cruiser Luigi Cadorna: World War II

-At the armistice on 8 September 1943 she was at Taranto, but she sailed to Malta on the next day to surrender together with the fleet.
-She remained there until transferred to Alexandria on 14 September.
+At the armistice on 8 September 1943 she was at Taranto, but she sailed to Malta, running a gauntlet of German air attacks, to surrender together with other vessels of the Italian fleet such as the Andrea Doria.
+She remained in Malta until transferred to Alexandria, arriving there on 16 September.
 After a brief stay she returned to Taranto in October.
 For the remainder of the war she was used as a transport ship for the Allies and for the repatriation of Italian troops.

+Post-War

 After the Peace Treaty on 10 February 1947, she was one of the few ships to remain in the Italian Navy.
 Because of her age and condition she was only used as a training ship until stricken in May 1951 and subsequently scrapped.

+In 1958 there was a fradulent attempt to sell the ship for scrap.
+The Italian Ministry of Defence was surprised by the attempt, and sought to bring fraud charges against those who attempted to sell the ship.